 However, there is no direct and proven link with food that leads to acne.
 People try to reduce sugar, dairy and gluten from their daily lives, but many of them still have spots.
-So, what’s the explanation for that?
+So, what’s the explanation for that, what are the causes of acne on face?
 Acne is caused by many other factors like stress, genes, hormonal imbalance and weather conditions.
 Each individual’s body is different with a unique DNA; so, our bodies react differently to different foods.
 Precisely why, most people won’t find a huge difference by eliminating sugar, dairy or gluten from their diets.

 Studies are unable to form a link, because honestly, it becomes rather difficult to track what a person has been eating for decades.
 Do you remember what all you ate for the last couple of months?
 We didn’t think so.
 Sometimes during such data collection instances, people don’t completely disclose what they have been eating because they are either too conscious or maybe cause they genuinely don’t remember.
 Whatever the reason, the fact that this data is not accurate can make it harder for any analyst to link or find a cause and effect relation between diet and acne.

 All you need to keep in mind is find a way to maintain both your general physical health and mental health.
 It is important to eat right, and by that we mean eat nutritious food and avoid food that calls for acne.
 What is also important is to interact with people and not live in social isolation.
 It is important to correctly deal with anxiety, depression and other mental issues, so that it stops affecting the way you think.
 This, in turn, will help you achieve your goal of skin health too.

 The best way to tackle acne is to visit an expert who can help identify the real cause of your acne.
 Together, you can chart out a plan to rid yourself of the acne and spots as well as find a way to maintain good skin health.